wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 }
 ```

+Refresh the admin page, and click the "Load Books" button to see the list of books appear in the textarea.

 ## Option 2: Using @wordpress/fetch-api

 Since the inclusion of the Block Editor in WordPress 5.0, the `@wordpress/fetch-api` [package](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-api-fetch/) has also been made available to make REST API requests.